Dean Harrison - Counselling Psychologist

 Here are some tips for practising assertiveness:

-Use a calm and respectful tone: Even if you are feeling upset or frustrated, it's important to stay calm and respectful in your communication.
+3. Use a calm and respectful tone: Even if you are feeling upset or frustrated, it's important to stay calm and respectful in your communication.
 Yelling or being sarcastic will only escalate the situation and make it harder to resolve.
-Also be aware of your facial expressions.
+Also, be aware of your facial expressions.
 Rolling your eyes or other dismissive gestures will inflate a situation.

-How Can a Psychologist Help You to be More Assertive?
+How Can a Psychologist Help You to Be More Assertive?

 Find a Psychologist

-If you or someone you know is experiencing difficulty, professional support is available.
+Professional support is available if you or someone you know is experiencing difficulty.
 Contact iflow psychology today at 02 6061 1144 to schedule an appointment.

 Flexible Counseling Options

-iflow psychology offers in-person, telehealth, and telephone counselling services.
+iflow Psychology offers in-person, telehealth, and telephone counselling services.

 As registered psychologists, we provide compassionate support tailored to your needs.
 Take the first step in your journey towards well-being.